carlossfb/NeoParking-DDD-dotnet/README.md

 - Operator
 The entity responsible for managing the entire parking system.
 The operator configures operational rules, monitors the system, manages pricing policies, handles audits, and ensures that the infrastructure and services are functioning properly.
-- Owner
+- Client
 A customer who owns a vehicle and has the right to use the parking service.
 The owner can be either a casual user (pay-per-use) or a registered subscriber.
 An owner is associated with tickets, payments, and possibly identification methods like RFID.
 - Subscriber
-A special type of owner with an active subscription plan (e.g., monthly pass).
+A special type of client with an active subscription plan (e.g., monthly pass).
 Subscribers typically have extended privileges such as automated entry and exit via RFID, and are not charged per visit but through a recurring fee.
 - Ticket
 A representation of a parking session.
 It includes information such as entry time, vehicle identification, and assigned parking area.
 Tickets can be physical (e.g., printed with a QR code) or digital, and are used for validating entry, exit, and fee calculation.
 - Fee